Appropriations Club Handbook

 C. Programming Budget

-1. A programming budget is used to request funding for any on-campus event that an organization would like to host.
+1. A programming budget is used to request funding for any recognized student organization that wants to host an event.

 3. Each organization can request multiple programming budgets per semester.

-6. If a programming budget request totals $150 or under, the organization can "opt-out" of presenting to the Appropriations Committee.
-Student organizations that are requesting funding for the first time this academic year must come present to the committee even if it qualifies as an opt-out.
+6. If a programming budget requests a total of $250 or under, the organization can "opt-out" of presenting to the Appropriations Committee.
+Student organizations that are requesting funding for the first time in the academic year must present their budget, even if it qualifies as an opt-out.

 7. All funds allocated for a programming budget must be spent on the specified items on the budget.
-If all the funds were not spent from the programming budget they will be taken out of the student organization's account and returned to SC.
+If not all the funds from the programming budget were spent, they will be taken out of the student organization's account.

-8. The total cost of the request may not exceed $30 per person.
+8. Total cost of request may not exceed $30 per person.

 1. SGC will only fund programs that are open to the entire campus community.
 Exclusive events will not be funded by SGC.